wusixuan2/MARS_ROVERS/README.md

 4. I create a instance variable final_list_rover to keep track of the ouput, and it is being printed at the end

-// start over and use TDD approach
+// start over and use TDD approach:
 I wrote all the tests cases before starting TDD, follow them as I write.
 TDD with class plateau and rover is very straightforward since each instance method is indenpendent, but it got tricky with testing create_rover, move_rover, and read_instruction.
 Since read_instruction create the instance variable @current_rover_instruction and @current_move_instruction that create_rover and move_rover takes, and in the test i cannot update the instance variable directly, so that I cannot test them separately.
 So I started testing with read_instruction first, and write a very basic implementation of create_rover and move_rover, just to test their relationship. then when I test create_rover and move_rover, i called read_instruction to help me update instance variable.